 Things are going so well that some Indian companies are starting to look outside of the country’s borders for opportunities in foreign markets.
 Oyo, India’s largest hospitality company, is expanding its service into the U.K., the U.A.E., and China.
 While it’s difficult to know how business models designed for the Indian market will fare abroad, it’s clear that Indian entrepreneurs are feeling increasingly confident.

 That is the kind of thriving ecosystem that HostNamaste supports.
-While Suresh and Justin are from different cultures — Suresh is Indian, and Justin is American — they believed they could build HostNamaste with the advantages of each country.
+The HostNamaste team believed they could build the company with the advantages of each country.

 “We thought it would be possible to integrate our skillsets and provide a unique product for Indian entrepreneurs,” Justin said, “One of the things that separate the American and Indian hosting spaces is the fact that large affiliate hosting companies don’t dominate Indian hosting.”